What to See (And Eat) In Ghent In One DayBelgium

 Dedicate an entire street to art, of course!

-Werregarenstraat (say that five times fast!) is a walking street home to a bright and ever-changing collection of street art.
+Werregarenstraat (say that five times fast!) is a walking street home to a bright and ever-changing collection of street art in Ghent.

 Pay a visit to Gravensteen.